-Under the Covenant of Adonai with Israel there is a relationship between the people’s obedience and the fruitfulness of the land (Deuteronomy 28:1-2).
-If the people will love each one his neighbor and be faithful to the Almighty, then Avinu Shebashamayim (our Father in heaven) will command His blessing upon our storehouses and upon all that we put our hand to.
-If the people of Israel would obey Adonai the Almighty One would for us open His good storehouse and bless us beyond anything that we could ask or think (Deuteronomy 28:12):
+Under the Mosaic Covenant of HaShem with Israel there is a relationship between the obedience of the people of Israel and the fruitfulness of the land (Deuteronomy 28:1-2).
+If (we) the people will love each one his neighbor and be faithful to Almighty God, then God (our heavenly Father) will command His blessing upon our storehouses and upon all that we put our hand to.

 Open for them His good storehouse, the heavens, to give rain to the Land in its season and to bless all the work of their hand.

-If the people of Israel would do as our Father in heaven required, then He would make Israel a lender to many nations and not a debtor.
-Therefore, at the beginning of the parable when we read that the land had yielded plentifully, the wise hearers would have immediately thought of this Covenant between Adonai and His people Israel.
-Those who had understanding would have known immediately that Messiah was not just referring to the rich man being tested.
-He was referring to all of us being tested: rich, poor and in the middle.
+If (we) the people of Israel would do as our Father in heaven required, then He would make Israel a lender to many nations and not a debtor.
+Therefore, at the beginning of the mashal when we read that the land had yielded plentifully the wise (Jewish) hearers would have immediately thought of this Covenant between Adonai and His people Israel.
+Those Yehudim who had understanding would have known immediately that Messiah was not just referring to the rich man being tested.
+He was referring to all of us being tested together: rich, poor and in the middle.
 Because the Messiah and all those who are wise know: